klmagpan/klmagpan/README.md

 Motivated and self-drive developer with a strong foundation in research programming, software development, bioinformatics, machine learning, and data analysis.
 I love exploring new technologies and constantly improving my coding skills.
 Here's a bit more about me:

-- 🔭 I’m currently working on [A Hybrid Model for Skin Cancer Analyzation]
+- 🔭 I’m taking courses on other computer languages and will soon develop TypeScript-related projects to be showcased soon!
 - 📫 How to reach me: klmagpan@ucsc.edu
 - ⚡ Fun fact: [’m a passionate cook who loves experimenting with new recipes and perfecting flavors every day!]